mims-harvard/ProCyon/README.md

 ![ProCyon logo](assets/procyon_logo_large.png)

 ProCyon is an open-source model for predicting protein phenotypes across scales.
-This repository provides the official implementation of the model as described in our [paper](https://github.com/mims-harvard/ProCyon).
+This repository provides the official implementation of the model as described in our [overview page](https://github.com/mims-harvard/ProCyon) and our [paper](https://www.biorxiv.org/content/10.1101/2024.12.10.627665v1).
 Our associated HuggingFace collection containing model weights and datasets can be found at the following links:

 - Dataset: [ProCyon-Instruct](https://huggingface.co/datasets/mims-harvard/ProCyon-Instruct)